farl-md/nytsl-spring-workshop-2024/README.md

 To use this repository, fill in the relevant database credentials and a secure Django secret key in env.prod.example and rename the file to env.prod.

 To launch the minter, resolver, and nginx server run `docker-compose -f docker-compose.nginx.yml --profile nginx up`, or simply `make prod`.
 By default, the resolver runs on port 80 and the minter runs on port 8080.
 To change the port that the minter is accessed on, alter the port numbers in both docker-compose.nginx.yml as well as nginx.conf.

-## License

-This code is licensed with the MIT open-source license.